acrenwelge/btc-wallet/features.md

 * Delete contacts
 * BTC address verification (any time a btc address is input)
 * Timeout - logout user after a certain amount of time of inactivity
+* Make a terminal UI using blessed
+* Add a feature to export transaction history to a CSV file
+* Encrypt wallet seed file
+* Cache the balance of an address to avoid querying the blockchain every time, and set a TTL for the cache
+* Lookup an address balance given a public key or xpub

 Bugs fixed:
 ✅ Off by one error in contact selection
+✅ View txs should be blank when no wallet exists
+✅ Seed should be encrypted when recovering from seed phrase